tk55/SynthSR-settings/synthSR_settings.md

-﻿## Freesurfer-dev package download
+﻿## Freesurfer download

-SynyhSR is included in Freesurfer7.3.0 or after.
+SynyhSR is included in Freesurfer7.3.0 or later.
 Download the version appropriate for your OS.

 [freesurfer Download and Install](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)

 Note:If you also want to keep using older version, you may want to use tar.gz rather than deb, rpm, or pkg. packages.
+See the next section for details.

 ## Check your directories and make a directory for new version

 Check the directory structure.
-If you are already using freesurfer, your directory should look like this
+If you are already using freesurfer, your directory should look something like this

 ```
 /usr/local